-Massage & Myotherapy Australia believes in contributing to the welfare of the community, both directly and through the involvement and support of the massage and myotherapy profession by representation and advocacy.
+Massage & Myotherapy Australia believes in contributing to the welfare of the community, both directly and through the involvement and support of the massage, remedial massage and myotherapy profession by representation and advocacy.
 The Association provides a free referral service to ensure that the public has access to the best possible choice of treatment and care.
 The Australian Massage Directory makes it easier for the public to search for a therapist based on local area and their preferred modality, to enable them to make an informed choice.

 The provision of health services to the Australian public stems from a unique trust relationship between the provider and client.
-To increase this trust and establish underpinning credibility for massage and myotherapy to obtain state, territory and federal government's confidence, the Association continues the agreement with the Australian Research Centre in Complementary and Integrative Medicine (ARCCIM), University of Technology Sydney to support Professor Niki Munk, and Dr Kathrin Schmeider for studies in musculoskeletal conditions.
-The Association believes ongoing research is required to provide the evidence and quality assurance benchmarks for strong self- or co-regulation and health policymaking specific to our profession.
+To increase this trust and establish underpinning credibility for massage, remedial massage and myotherapy to obtain state, territory and federal governments' confidence, the Association continues the agreement with the ARCCIM, University of Technology Sydney to support Professor Niki Munk, Dr Amie Steele and Dr Kathrin Schmeider for studies in musculoskeletal conditions.
+The Association believes ongoing research is required to provide the evidence and quality